Vijay-31-08-2005/RASP/README.md

-# RASP - Remote Access Storage Pool
+# Rasp - Remote Access Storage Pool

-## Overview

-**Rasp** is a lightweight command-line tool designed for managing files and GitHub repositories efficiently.
-It allows users to move, copy, delete files, display messages, and clone repositories with simple commands.
+Rasp is a lightweight version control system designed for efficient local and remote file tracking.
+It allows developers to manage changes, commit updates, and integrate with Azure for cloud storage.

 ## Installation